T

 transport hub

-• Check out the Butterfly Garden or the Sunflower Garden.
+• Check out the Butterfly Garden or the movie theatre.

 Insider tips

-• Utilize Singapore's efficient public transport (MRT and buses) – purchase an EZ-Link card for convenience.
+• Utilize Singapore's efficient public transport (MRT and buses) with an EZ-Link card or contactless payment.

 Packing highlights